sftcd/happykey/README.md

 OpenSSL](https://github.com/sftcd/openssl) fork.
 (As of now, this needs to be built against a master/tip version of OpenSSL such as my fork.)

-Currently, (20191209), ``hpke_dec()`` can decrypt what ``hpke_enc()`` produces,
+Currently, (20191210), ``hpke_dec()`` can decrypt what ``hpke_enc()`` produces,
-and valgrind seems happy for the moment, at least with nominal behaviour, so things aren't totally shabby:-)
-``hpke_enc()`` also produces output that matches the relevant CFRG test vectors.
+and valgrind seems happy for the moment, at least with nominal behaviour, so things aren't totally shabby:-) ``hpke_enc()`` also produces output that matches the relevant CFRG test vectors.
 The code supports all modes and ciphersuites from draft-02 of the spec, and verifies with the test vectors.
 (See below.)

 The default ciphersuite is x25519/hkdf-sha256/aes128gcm.
 To specify other suites use "-c 3,2,1" to pick KEM number 3, KDF number 2 and AEAD number 1 from the registry.
 (Yeah that's not usable, but this is just a test tool:-)

-I also (seem to) support all four modes, having verified all of those against a test vector (I needed the chacha mode for pskauth as no other test vectors seemed to match mode 3/pskauth and my default ciphersuite - maybe that's a message that too many options damages interop and we already have too many options in this spec?)
+I verified all of the modes against some test vector but I needed the chacha mode for pskauth as no other test vectors seemed to match mode 3/pskauth and my default ciphersuite - maybe that's a message that too many options damages interop and we already have too many options in this spec?
+There are also a few mode/ciphersuite combinations that seem to fail - still checking that out.

 Main TODOs (possibly in this order) are:
-- a script to test 'em all
 - arbitrary sizes for plain/cipher texts (640kB is a hard limit for now:-)
 - APIs for non single-shot operation (non-existent:-)